An Introduction of Long Range and LoRaWAN Technology

 “The LR Alliance® is the fastest growing technology alliance.
 A non-profit association of more than 500 member companies, committed to enabling large scale deployment of Low Power Wide Area Networks (LPWAN) IoT through the development and promotion of the LoRaWAN® open standard.”

-Application of LR technology
+Application of LoRa technology

 Since 2016, Seeed has started to develop Long Range products, especially open-source hardware to help independent developers around the world turn their novel ideas into creative inventions.
 At the same time, we realize there is a large and increasing demand for industrial-grade products that can be deployed outdoors and collect data stably and wirelessly for long-term use.
 Therefore, in 2018, we began to invest in developing Industrial IoT products.
 The SenseCAP LoRaWAN series is one of the most popular Industrial LR IoT products.
 It is suitable for applications in a wide range of fields, including outdoor farming such as tea growing on high mountains, fruits & vegetable cultivation in greenhouses, different categories of husbandry, environmental monitoring, and weather stations, just to name a few.